 CCO may elect to accept transfer students from other U.S. accredited schools of optometry who are currently enrolled, are in good academic standing, have no ethics or professionalism violations, and provide acceptable reason(s) for seeking transfer.
 These transfer students must satisfy the minimum qualifications for admissions as all other applicants to the CCO program.
 Typically, students will transfer at the beginning of the second year of the curriculum.

 Students requesting transfers must meet the College's general requirements for admission.
-They must also submit the following:
+The following must also be submitted.

 - A letter to the Director of Admissions outlining the reasons for requesting transfer and explaining any difficulties encountered at the previous institutions